oracle-livelabs/adb/micronaut-oci-atp/micronaut/micronaut.md

 In the previous lab Flyway was used to setup the following schema:

     CREATE TABLE "PET" ("ID" VARCHAR(36),"OWNER_ID" NUMBER(19) NOT NULL,"NAME" VARCHAR(255) NOT NULL,"TYPE" VARCHAR(255) NOT NULL);
-    CREATE TABLE "OWNER" ("ID" NUMBER(19) PRIMARY KEY NOT NULL,"AGE" NUMBER(10) NOT NULL,"NAME" VARCHAR(255) NOT NULL);
+    CREATE TABLE "OWNER" ("ID" NUMBER GENERATED ALWAYS AS IDENTITY,"AGE" NUMBER(10) NOT NULL,"NAME" VARCHAR(255) NOT NULL);
-    CREATE SEQUENCE "OWNER_SEQ" MINVALUE 1 START WITH 1 NOCACHE NOCYCLE;

 As you can see a table called `OWNER` and a table called `PET` were created.

-1. The first step is to define entity classes that can be used to read data from the database tables.
+1. The first step is to define entity records that can be used to read data from the database tables.

     Using your favorite IDE create a `Owner.java` file under `src/main/java/example/atp/domain` which will represent the `Owner` class and looks like the following: